odan/slim4-skeleton/docs/domain.md

 ## Repositories

 A [repository](https://designpatternsphp.readthedocs.io/en/latest/More/Repository/README.html)
-is the source of all the data your application needs and mediates between the domain and data mapping layers.
+is the source of all the (database) data your application needs and mediates between the domain and data mapping layers.
 A repository improves code maintainability, testing and readability by separating **business logic** from **data access logic** and provides centrally managed and consistent access rules for a data source.